Box types

 Could I just use SimpleBox for everything?

-For BrowserBox and ComputerBox, technically yes but practically no. You could use SimpleBox with the same images (e.g. SimpleBox(image="mcr.microsoft.com/playwright:v1.58.0-jammy")), but you’d have to manually set up port forwarding, start the browser server, wait for it to be ready, and connect — all things that BrowserBox handles in a single connect() call.
+For CodeBox and InteractiveBox, yes — they extend SimpleBox and you could replicate what they do manually:SimpleBox(image="mcr.microsoft.com/playwright:v1.58.0-jammy")), but you’d have to manually set up port forwarding, start the browser server, wait for it to be ready, and connect — all things that BrowserBox handles in a single connect() call.
 The specialized APIs (screenshot(), mouse_move(), playwright_endpoint(), etc.) save significant work.

 Lifecycle

-Every box follows the same lifecycle: create → use → stop.
+Every box follows the same lifecycle: create → use → stop.Context manager (recommended)

-The simplest pattern uses async with, which handles startup and cleanup automatically:
+The simplest pattern usesasync with, which handles startup and cleanup automatically:

 Manual lifecycle